Continuing Care Assistant Diploma Program

 - Nutrition and Meal Preparation

-- Mental Health and Social Issues
+- Mental Health and Social Well-Being

 The Practicum Placement provides an opportunity for students to demonstrate that they are able to practice as a Continuing Care Assistant in a variety of health care settings with a variety of clients.
 The clients may be at any stage of the life cycle and will have various common health problems that necessitate assistance with basic activities of daily living.
 The students will be scheduled for and must complete 330 hours of practicum.
 The students, under supervision, apply in a health care setting, the knowledge, skills and attitudes that have been developed in the classroom and lab settings.